Explainer: What’s Going on in China’s Property Market?

-In this article, we take a bird’s eye view of China’s property market, note key stakeholders that include local governments and the financial industry, and finally, trace the events leading up to the sector’s 7ongoing crisis.
+In this article, we take a bird’s eye view of China’s property market, note key stakeholders that include local governments and the financial industry, and finally, trace the events leading up to the sector’s ongoing crisis.
 We also cover steps taken by the Chinese government to steer the property market towards stability and wrap up our analysis with what to expect in 2022.

 Background: China’s property market and the economy

 China’s property market has been a key driver of the economy ever since the country began opening its markets in the 1980s.
 Today, the property market is still a major contributor to the economy, with estimates ranging from 17 to 29 percent of GDP, depending on the scope of industries included.

-According to the People’s Bank of China (PBOC), direct investment in real estate in 2020 reached about RMB 7.5 trillion (US$118 billion), a contribution of about 7.4 percent to GDP.
-Data from the National Bureau of Statistics (NBS) show that the construction industry, which is predicated on real estate, contributed a further RMB 7.3 trillion (US$115 billion), or 7.2 percent of that year’s GDP.
+According to the People’s Bank of China (PBOC), direct investment in real estate in 2020 reached about RMB 7.5 trillion (US$1.18 trillion), a contribution of about 7.4 percent to GDP.
+Data from the National Bureau of Statistics (NBS) show that the construction industry, which is predicated on real estate, contributed a further RMB 7.3 trillion (US$1.15 trillion), or 7.2 percent of that year’s GDP.

 In terms of investment, in 2020, 51.5 percent of investment in fixed assets nationwide was driven by real estate, of which investment in real estate development accounted for 27.3 percent, according to Ren Zeping, chief economist at Soochow Securities, a financial services institute (link in Chinese).